StudioFuel/wp-paginate/readme.txt

 === WP-Paginate ===
 Contributors: emartin24
 Donate link: http://www.ericmmartin.com/donate/
-Tags: paginate, pagination, navigation, page, wp-paginate, comments Requires at least: 2.2.0 (2.7.0 for comments pagination) Tested up to: 2.9.2
+Tags: paginate, pagination, navigation, page, wp-paginate, comments, rtl, seo, usability Requires at least: 2.2.0 (2.7.0 for comments pagination) Tested up to: 3.0.1
 Stable tag: 1.1.2

 WP-Paginate is a simple and flexible pagination plugin which provides users with better navigation on your WordPress site.